DanielRoig/raffle-bot/README.md

-# 🤖 Telegram Bot with Ruby on Rails
+# 🤖 Raffle bot for Telegram
 This Telegram bot is designed for organizing product raffles.
 Users can select a number for a raffle, upload a payment confirmation photo, and track their participation.

 <img src="./screenshots/screenshot-1.png" width="300">